-If required, Providers are permitted to derive earnings or hours from a Participant's Year to Date (YTD) earnings, as long as these are clearly identifiable from adjacent payslips.
-For earnings-based outcomes, earnings derived should be attributed based on the Participant's usual pay date, as identified from adjacent payslips.
-For hours-based Outcomes, hours associated with a missing payslip can only be derived where a single hourly rate of pay is reflected in adjacent payslips.
+If required, Providers are permitted to derive earnings or hours for a missing pay slip using Year to Date earnings, as long as the relevant information is clearly identifiable from pay slips directly before and after the missing period.
+For earnings-based outcomes, earnings derived should be attributed based on the Participant's usual pay date, as identified from adjacent pay slips.
+For hours-based Outcomes, hours associated with a missing pay slip can only be derived where a single hourly rate of pay is reflected in adjacent pay slips.
 In situations where there is more than one rate of pay (or allowances to consider), hours cannot be derived.